moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 ##### Installing a package that relies on OS dependency

-Suppose you want to install the R package `bigIntegerAlgos` but it fails because it depends on a system level library called `gmp`.
-Switch to the terminal and use `conda` to install it.
+Suppose you want to install the R package `bigIntegerAlgos`, but it fails because it depends on a system level library called `gmp`.
+To resolve this, switch to the terminal and use conda to install it.
 Then switch back to the R console and try to use `install.packages` again.

 ![](images/conda/conda_install_with_os_dep_v2.gif)